mackey123/read-and-refer/README.md

  I hope to provide all the necessary information and and answer any questions you may have.
  I decided to take the approach of making the website first on normal broswer format as in a laptop or computer, then styled and added what was needed for tablet and mobile devices.
- It is responsive on all devices, view the website here
+ It is responsive on all devices, view the website here :

-## User Experience (UX)
+# User Experience (UX)
-### User Stories
+## User Stories
-## First time user goals
-a.
-As a first I want to be able to get the information regarding what this site is about as soon as I enter.

-b.
-As a first time user I want to be able to know what the site is about upon entering the home page.

-c.
-As a first time user I want to be able to contact the creators or view their socials to contact aswell.

-## Returning user goals user goals
+## First Time and Returning Users
+### All users of this site will be looking for similar things in this project as outlined below:

+- Navigate easy through all devices and have all areas of website responsive.
-a.
-As a returning visitor I want to be able to easily contact someone through the site regarding the Scottish Highlands.
+- To be able to view/preview the site before creating an account.

-b.
-As a returning visitor I want to find more information regarding the scottish highlands.

-c.
-As a returning visitor I want to be taken to a new page when I open a link and not taken off the current page I am on.

-## Frequent user goals
-a.
-As a frequent user I want to be view the destinations talked about on a map.

-b.
-As a frequent user I want to be left with more knowledge on the The Highlands then before I visited.

-c.
-As a frequent user I want to be able to be able to receive more information after contacting.
+- Have clear Registration/Log In pages.
+- To be able to view book reviews
+- Have the ability to add their own reviews and keep a record of them.
+- To be able to edit and delete reviews posted.
+- For the review information to be clear and concise.
+- To  be able to securely log out of the site.
+- Find links to other sites and ares to purchase books.
+- To be provided with contact information and social links.
+- To store date securely

 ## Design